Lukacubrilo1/odin-projects/README.md

 # odin-projects
-Projects related to Odin project
+Projects related to Odin project.

 This is a collection of work related to The Odin Project